-Potato pizza?
-Trust us.
-Even without sauce or cheese, this dish delivers on taste and nutrition.
+Trust us: Even without sauce or cheese, this dish delivers on taste and nutrition.
 The rosemary, onion and potato combo make this a culinary delight.
 The whole-wheat pastry flour and whole-wheat pizza dough give this dish street cred with nutritionists.
-In fact, the recipe hails from dietitian chef Jackie Newgent, RDN.

 Get the Rosemary Pizza Patate recipe and nutrition info here.

 3. Asiago Roasted Potato Wedges With Sour Cream and Chives

 Nutritionally speaking, there's nothing redeeming about fast-food French fries.
 A medium serving has about 375 calories, 18 grams of fat, 220 milligrams of sodium, 50 grams of carbohydrates, 5 grams of fiber and 4 grams of fiber, according to the USDA.
 And let's be real: If you're headed to the drive-through, you're probably not ordering just fries.